 UX/UI DESIGN Case Study

-CREED Boutique has crafted prestigious fragrances since 1760, but their website does not match the quality of their perfumes or boutique service.
+CREED Boutique has crafted prestigious fragrances since 1760, but their website did not match the quality of their perfumes or boutique service.

 Create a website for their users that not only allows them to shop and learn about Creed, but parallels their in-store customer experience.